QuarkNerd/blog/efiennes/_posts/2018-04-16-a-hire-standard.md

 Have you been offered an interview?
 Well done!
 Now come prepared to interview _US_.
 You have obviously done your homework and impressed the development team as we want to talk to you.
 Make the most of this and come armed with questions from doing your research.

 If you make a list of requirements for your next role, bring that too, we would love to see it and tell you how we match up.
+Again be concise.
+If you want to work in a "great team" (and who doesn't?)
+What does that mean to you?
+A small/medium/big team?
+A team that challenges you?
+A team that supports you?
+A team where everyone works independently?
+A team where everyone goes for regular lunches together?

-Remember, every potential employer you talk to has an obligation to make the interview experience a good one and to impress you too!
+Every potential employer you talk to has an obligation to make the interview experience a good one for you.
+Every potential employer you talk to has an obligation to impress you too!